Fornication/Arkays-Commandment/README.md

 - NPC Settings → Dragon Priest :
   - HP Mult : HP 1.0

-#### VioLens
-- Load Preset

-#### Wonders of Weathers
-- Rain Splashes : Disabled

 ## Creating your Character

 Simply step up to the statue of mara and choose a start.

 ## FAQ

-### Ultrawide Options
-If you have an ultrawide monitor (21:9 or 32:9), the UI will be off.
-You just need to enable "Dear Diary for (screen resolution)" under the Separator "Activate this if you have a widescreen monitor" in MO2.
-[Those](https://prnt.sc/udw0qv)

 ### Performance stuff

 This list was developed on a PC using a 6GB Vram Graphics card and very heavy ENB.
-General performance so far has been around 55 in exteriors and over 60 in interiors.
-If you do find you are having performance issues, Octagon is included so you can downscale some textures if you wish to.
+General performance so far has been around 45 to 55 in exteriors and over 60 in interiors.
+If you do find you are having performance issues, Octagon is included so you can downscale some more textures if you wish to.

 ## Removing the Modlist

 You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.
+SKSE and ENB files will still be in your game folder, so use the ENB manager tool found in your tools folder/MO2 to remove the ENB.

 ## My character is blocked in the air when trying to dodge!

 Simply press G (or your swap dodge key) two times to reset it.

-## My Mega.nz download dont work! / I can't download more from mega.nz!
-Go to the Discord, in the channel #Links and there will be mirrors for the files.

 ## Credits and Thanks